-In the context of this document, configuration is the process of preparing an application or deployable resource for deployment to a WebLogic Server instance.
-Most configuration information for an application is provided in its deployment descriptors.
+This chapter describes how to configure an application or deployable resource for deployment to a WebLogic Server instance using deployment descriptors.
 Certain elements in these descriptors refer to external objects and may require special handling depending on the server vendor.
 WebLogic Server uses descriptor extensions-WebLogic Server specific deployment descriptors.
 The mapping between standard descriptors and WebLogic Server descriptors is managed using DDBeans and DConfigBeans.